IST356M001SP25/project-kailassrinii/about-project.md

 # About My Project

-Student Name:  name
+Student Name:  Kailas Srinivasan
-Student Email:  email
+Student Email:  kssriniv@syr.edu

 ### What it does